- Wildlife Officer Career Information

 Be prepared to give the fullest possible account of the incident including the name, address, age and description of the suspect, vehicle description, direction of travel, license number, type of violation and when and where it occurred.
 You do not have to give your name.

 Information from the call is relayed to the CDFW region where the offense occurred and an investigation is undertaken locally.
 If the information supplied by the caller results in an arrest the caller becomes eligible for a reward.
 (Rewards up to $1,000 have been paid.)
-The case is then reviewed by a volunteer citizen's group known as the "Caltip Foundation".
+The case is then reviewed by a volunteer citizen's group known as the "CalTIP Rewards Committee".

 CalTIP rewards come entirely from donations, no state funds are used.
-The CalTIP Foundation, not CDFW, receives and administers these funds.
+The CalTIP Rewards Committee, not CDFW, receives and administers these funds.
 Money not used for the payment of rewards goes toward furthering CalTIP's educational goals.

 Poaching is the illegal take of fish and wildlife.
 It can involve hunting or fishing out of season, the taking of more fish or game animals than the law allows, or illegal commercialization of our wildlife.
 It can also include trespassing, hunting or fishing in closed areas such as Marine Life Protection Areas or Game Reserves.
 All species of wildlife in California are affected; some of the most commonly poached include deer, bear, antelope, elk, abalone, sturgeon, salmon, crab and lobster.
 Poachers devastate the state’s natural resources by breaking laws designed to assure proper wildlife management and species survival, its full impact on California’s ecology is impossible to gauge.
 Equally devastating crimes include pollution and habitat destruction and the insidious practice of transporting and introducing non-native, undesirable fish (like northern pike and white bass) into California's lakes and rivers.